HDip Mental Health Nursing

 • Apply leadership, management, teamwork and organisational skills for the promotion of mental healthcare delivery.

-The post-registration Higher Diploma in Mental Health Nursing led by UCD in partnership with the HSE, is a fifty-three week programme leading to registration as a Psychiatric Nurse with the Nursing and Midwifery Board of Ireland (NMBI).
+On successful completion of all theory and clinical modules, you will be awarded a Level 8 Higher Diploma in Mental Health Nursing and can then proceed to register as a Psychiatric Nurse with the Nursing and Midwifery Board of Ireland (NMBI).

 Clinical learning opportunities help you to apply theory to practice and to develop the required competencies for your Higher Diploma.
 Clinical placements are facilitated by our partner mental health services in Dublin, Wicklow and Kildare areas: